 Wonder.
 Rated PG (for possibly disturbing images).
 113 minutes.
 Based on a popular 2012 novel by R. J. Palacio, and starring Julia Roberts, Owen Wilson, and 11-year-old Jacob Tremblay (a Critics’ Choice award winner for his 2015 role in Room), this film follows a young boy with severe deformities of his face and head caused by a genetic disorder as he tries to fit in at a new elementary school.
 What’s The Buzz ?
 Very positive vibes !
 Rotten Tomatoes critics have giving this unusual film an 86% “Certified Fresh” rating, and RT users are in line with a 91% grade.
 Metacritic has given the film a 65 out of 100 rating.
 CinemaScore’s first weekend audiences, a majority of whom were women over 25, awarded Wonder a rare “A+”, and the box office was beyond expectation: $27.5 million for the first weekend, good enough for 2nd place behind Justice League.
 Apparently this is a well made feel-good movie, requiring at least one hanky per customer.

-HEY, EVERYBODY — ENJOY A TRIP TO THE CINEMA !
+HEY, EVERYBODY — LET’S TAKE IN A HOLIDAY MOVIE !